csnguyen-gmail/flutter_redux_architecture/README.md

 * Tap to add button to start post new Card through API, show indicator, show dialog in case error or update list in case success, stop indicator.

-In order not to mess thing up, I decided add 2 more state to IsLoading and ErrorMessage for deal with AddCard action.
+In order not to mess things up, I decided add 2 more state IsLoading and ErrorMessage for deal with AddCard action.
 Here is Redux setup:

 **AppState**